htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### DETERMINE SURPRISE

 When battle begins, the Director determines which creatures, if any, are caught off guard.
 Any creature who isn’t ready for combat at the start of an encounter is surprised until the end of the first round of combat.
-A surprised creature can’t take triggered or free [[Triggered Action|triggered actions]], attacks and damaging area powers rolled against them gain an edge, and they have a bane on resistance rolls.
+A surprised creature can’t take triggered or free triggered actions, attacks and damaging area powers rolled against them gain an edge, and they have a bane on resistance rolls.

 For example, if the heroes sneak up unnoticed on a camp of marauders and attack, each marauder is surprised.
 Likewise, if the heroes fail to notice that all the cloaked figures in a tavern are actually brain-devouring zombies, then the heroes are surprised.
 If one of the heroes notices the disguised undead before the zombies attack but has no opportunity to warn their allies, that hero isn’t surprised but the rest of the characters are.